JTaal/bioinformatic_scripts/Machine_learning/goal.md

-Based on the experimental design described in the GEO accession GSE99531, we can infer the following research goals and the corresponding steps taken to achieve them:
+Based on the experimental design described in the GEO accession GSE99531:

 ### Research Goals